-- (a) Chairman of the Board of Directors: The Chairman of the Board of Directors (the "Chairman") shall preside at all meetings of the Board of Directors and shall perform all duties customary to that office and as otherwise provided in these Bylaws. - (b) President: The President shall perform all duties customary to that office and shall supervise and control all of the affairs of the Corporation in accordance with the policies and directives approved by the Board.
-The President may designate another person to perform the duties of the President during the absence or disability of the President. - (c) Vice President: The Vice President shall have such powers as are designated from time to time by the President. - (d) Secretary: The Secretary shall be responsible for the keeping of an accurate record of the proceedings of all meetings of the Board, shall give or cause to be given all notices in accordance with these Bylaws or as required by law, perform such other duties as the President may designate, and in general shall perform all duties customary to the office of Secretary. - (e) Treasurer: The Treasurer shall perform such duties as the President may direct.
+- (a) Chairman of the Board of Directors: The Chairman of the Board of Directors (the "Chairman") shall preside at all meetings of the Board of Directors and shall perform all duties customary to that office and as otherwise provided in these Bylaws.
+The Chairman shall supervise and control all of the affairs of the Corporation in accordance with the policies and directives approved by the Board.
+The Chairman shall act as the "President" of the Corporation for all purposes as required under the Texas Business Organizations Code. - (b) Vice Chair: One or more Vice Chairs may be elected by the Board and, if elected, such Vice Chairs shall perform the duties of the Chairman during the absence or disability of the Chairman and shall have such other powers as designated from time to time by the Chairman. - (c) Secretary: The Secretary shall be responsible for the keeping of an accurate record of the proceedings of all meetings of the Board, shall give or cause to be given all notices in accordance with these Bylaws or as required by law, perform such other duties as the Chairman may designate, and in general shall perform all duties customary to the office of Secretary. - (d) Treasurer: The Treasurer shall perform such duties as the Chairman may direct.
 The Treasurer shall render to the Board at the regular meetings of the Board, or whenever the Board may require, an account of all transactions and of the financial condition of the Corporation.

-Section 4.04 Resignation and Removal: Resignations are effective upon receipt by the Commissioner of written notification or at a later date if provided in the written notification.
-The Commissioner may remove an officer at any time with or without cause.
+Section 4.04 Resignation and Removal: Resignations are effective upon receipt by the Board of written notification or at a later date if provided in the written notification.
+The Board may remove an officer at any time with or without cause.

-Section 4.05 Vacancies: Vacancies existing by reason of resignation, death, incapacity, or removal before the expiration of a term may be filled by the Commissioner.
+Section 4.05 Vacancies: Vacancies existing by reason of resignation, death, incapacity, or removal before the expiration of a term may be filled at any meeting of the Board by the vote of a majority of the directors then in office, although less than a quorum, or by a sole remaining director.
 An officer elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office and serve until his or her successor is nominated and elected.

 Section 4.06 Chief Executive Officer: The Board may designate a Chief Executive Officer ("CEO") of the Corporation.
 The CEO shall be a nonvoting advisor to the Corporation.
 The CEO shall be the chief executive officer of the Corporation, shall be responsible for the general and active management of the operations of the Corporation, shall oversee and manage the employees of the Corporation as well as the programs and affairs of the Corporation, shall see that all orders and resolutions of the Board are carried into effect, and will have other powers and duties that may be prescribed by the Board.
 The CEO may also designate other officers and agents to whom the CEO may delegate specific duties and responsibilities.
-The Commissioner may remove the CEO (and any officers and agents designated by the CEO) at any time with or without cause.
+The Board may remove the CEO (and any officers and agents designated by the CEO) at any time with or without cause.